wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/2-event.md

 ### Best practices for advanced options

-When you add a value to a column, you must match the column type, regardless of whether you enter a value or select a value in the dynamic content pane.
+When you add a value to a column, you must match the column type.
+You must match it regardless of whether you enter a value or select a value in the dynamic content pane.

 | Column type | How to use | Where to find | Name | Data type |
 | --- | --- | --- | --- | --- |